-Please note during the current corona virus outbreak the Council will not be meeting formally and the annual parish meeting is cancelled in April.
-We will confirm new meeting dates when we can.
+Please note during the current corona virus outbreak the Council will not be meeting in person all meetings will be held via zoom and invite details are posted on the website.
+We will confirm in person meetings when we can.
 In the meantime correspondence, planning applications and payments will be responded to by the Clerk to the Council in consultation with councillors.
 Please email the office in the normal way and we respond as soon as possible.

 For up to date information please see https://www.england.nhs.uk/coronavirus/

 If you are able to help others or need help please contact the parish watch or the parish council to provide details.

 If you know an older person who is concerned about leaving the house because of #COVID2019uk, make sure you: